yegor256/blog/_posts/2015/apr/2015-04-22-favorite-software-books.md

 by Elliotte Rusty Harold and W. Scott Means.
 XML is my favorite standard.
 And I hated it before I read this book.
-I didn't understand all the strange prefixes, namespaces, XPath expressions, and schemas.
+I didn't understand all the strange prefixes, namespaces, XPath expressions, and schemes.
 Just this one book changed everything, and ever since reading it, I've used XML everywhere.
 It is very well written and easy to read.
 It's a must for everybody.

 {% badge /images/2015/04/book-java-concurrency.jpg 96 http://www.amazon.com/gp/product/0321349601/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=0321349601&linkCode=as2&tag=yegor256com-20&linkId=AN4H5FISUMRSU3XD %}